-Note that this provisional conclusion - representing the main output of the study - specifically concerns the factors determining zebrafish attraction towards robotic fish.
-It is reasonable to suppose that the authors' interest was towards shoaling phenomena in real-life fish, i.e., towards phenomena that are not significantly influenced by robotic systems.
-However, the authors carefully pointed out that they "studied the behavioural response of zebrafish to a biologically inspired three-dimensional printed replica".
-They also discussed some limiting factors of the robotic set-up, including "the partial smoothness of the motion imparted to the rod [connecting the replica to the actuator system], the mechanical rigidity of the replica and the rudimentary control of its orientation".
+Note that this provisional conclusionrepresenting the main output of the studyspecifically concerns the factors determining zebrafish attraction towards robotic fish.
+It is reasonable to suppose that the authors' interest was towards shoaling phenomena in real-life fish, i.e. towards phenomena that are not significantly influenced by robotic systems.
+However, the authors carefully pointed out that they 'studied the behavioural response of zebrafish to a biologically inspired three-dimensional printed replica'.
+They also discussed some limiting factors of the robotic set-up, including 'the partial smoothness of the motion imparted to the rod [connecting the replica to the actuator system], the mechanical rigidity of the replica and the rudimentary control of its orientation'.
 Another potentially limiting factor signalled by the authors was that the interaction between the robot and the focal fish was unidirectional: the motion of the robot was not influenced by the concurrent motion of the focal fish, making the interaction scenario quite different from real-life contexts.
 The point here was not that the experimental environment displayed limiting factors, which are always present in scientific experimentation.
 The important aspect worth noting was that the authors of this study carefully avoided making hazardous generalisations from results concerning robot-animal interaction to results concerning animal-animal interaction.
 In other words, they brought their experimental results to bear on theoretical conclusions concerning how zebrafish interact with robots, without making further inferences on how zebrafish interact with one another.
 This consideration will be expanded on in section 3.2.

-The second interactive biorobotics study considered here concerns gaze following in starlings (Butler and Fernández-Juricic, 2014).
+The second interactive biorobotics study considered here concerns gaze following in starlings (Butler and Fernández-Juricic 2014).
 Gaze following occurs when individual B directs its attention to the location of A's gaze.
-Since this is a pervasive phenomenon among humans, the question arises: Does gaze following occur in starlings too?
+This is a pervasive phenomenon among humans.
+Does gaze following occur in starlings too?
 To address this question, the authors of the study proceeded with the same approach adopted in the zebrafish study.
 They built two robots to play the role of A, replicating the shape and appearance of a male and a female starling.
-The robots could rotate the whole body and perform head-down and head-up movements.3 Each experimental session involved the robot and one real-life starling, playing the role of B. The robot could gaze towards the focal starling, or towards a different point P. The experimenters measured B's gaze location and head movement rate (in some bird species, fixation leads to an increase in head movement rate).
+The robots could rotate the whole body and perform head-down and head-up movements5.
+Each experimental session involved the robot and one real-life starling, playing the role of B. The robot could gaze towards the focal starling, or towards a different point P. The experimenters measured B's gaze location and head movement rate (in some bird species, fixation leads to an increase in head movement rate).
 The results suggested that the robot was able to direct the focal starling's attention: more specifically, the probability that B would look at point P was significantly higher when the robot gazed at P, compared with when the robot gazed at the starling.
 Note that this consideration concerns how starling B reacts to starling-like robots.
 It is a theoretical conclusion on animal-robot interaction.
-However, unlike the zebrafish study, the authors bring these results to bear on the dynamics of animal-animal interaction, when they state that "to our knowledge, this is the first report of a non-mammal reorienting its attention geometrically in response to the orientation behaviour of conspecifics in a species with laterally placed eyes.
-This suggests that
+However, unlike the zebrafish study, the authors bring these results to bear on the dynamics of animal-animal interaction, when they state that 'to our knowledge, this is the first report of a nonmammal reorienting its attention geometrically in response to the orientation behaviour of conspecifics in a species with laterally placed eyes.
+This suggests that starlings recognize the location of conspecific attention' (p 4).
+The authors of this study make an inferential jump that is missing in the zebrafish study.